tiian/tiian.github.io/flom/security/Security.md

 If you are a security expert and you want to collaborate, please post your feedback using the [Discussion forum](https://sourceforge.net/p/flom/discussion/).

 ## Security levels ##
-There are 3 different security levels:
+FLoM provides 3 different security levels:
 1. **no security**: this is the default behavior
 2. **channel encryption**: this is the easiest security level to configure
 3. **mutual authentication**: this is the strongest security level offered by FLoM